-I graduated with a degree in Sociology and Criminology in 2009.
-It was the height of recession but surely that wouldn’t be an issue for a desirable job seeker like me?
+I graduated with a degree in Sociology and Criminology in 2009, right in the height of recession but surely that wouldn’t be an issue for a desirable job seeker like me?

-I was a grade-three guitarist, had captained my school football team (slight embellishment, I was usually a sub) and was – according to my CV – “ambitious,” “determined” and “enthusiastic.”
+I was a grade-three guitarist, had captained my school’s football team (a slight embellishment, since I was usually a sub) and was – according to my CV – “ambitious,” “determined” and “enthusiastic.”

-Furthermore, before university, I’d taken a gap year where I’d experienced new cultures, made international connections and found myself (drank too much, tried with little success to romance foreign women and lost my passport).
+Furthermore, before university, I’d taken a gap year where I’d experienced new cultures, made international connections and found myself (in reality, I drank too much, tried with little success to romance foreign women and lost my passport).

 Which employers wouldn’t want me?
-Surely the world was my oyster.
-My student debts would be wiped out within months.
+Surely the world was my oyster, and my student loan would be wiped out within months.

-“You can give me your CV, mate.
+“OK, you can give me your CV, mate.
 But we’ve got no graduate jobs.
-I don’t even know if I have jobs next week.”
+I don’t even know if I have any jobs next week.”

 I spent a couple of fruitless weeks watching Loose Women and submitting my CV to exciting opportunities in fast-growing companies! on recruitment websites.
 Some of them had OTE’s of £50k.